Capoot/build-status-traffic-light/readme.md

 - **Red:** at least one job failed to build
 - **Yellow:** at least one job's build was unstable (failing tests)
 - **Green:** all of the jobs built successfully
-- **Flashing (any color):** there is at least one job currently building; the color is from the last outcome before the current build

 # Install and run